The Importance Of Email Design: Best Practices, Tips, and Tools

 • Play with font sizes.

-As we mentioned earlier, in order for an email to be displayed properly on different devices, designers assemble the layouts using tables, this is what you’ll find in every ESP’s editor.
+As mentioned earlier, in order for an email to be displayed properly on different devices, designers assemble the layouts using tables.
+This is what you’ll find in every ESP’s editor.
 So what you have to work with is a grid.
-But grids come in different varieties, so what composition to choose?
-It depends on your template’s goal.
+But grids come in different varieties, so what composition you choose depends on your template’s goal.
 Some templates and layouts work with welcome emails, others are great for promoting a new product.

-The layout is your message’s backbone so it better be strong and balanced.
+The layout is your message’s backbone so it’s essential to make it strong and balanced.
 You decide where the reader’s attention goes and you manage their journey along your message’s path.
 You have the power to highlight the information you think is important and motivate a user to perform a certain action.

-Without a distinct visual hierarchy, a message feels cluttered, unorganized, and hard to consume.
-And the harder it is to understand what you want from a user, the less likely it is for them to actually do it.
+Without a distinct visual hierarchy, a message feels cluttered, unorganized, and hard to digest.
+And the harder it is to understand what you want from a user, the less likely it is for them to actually perform the target action.

 • Use whitespace to give your layout a bit of air.